 And that’s a reason for the following error: “android.os.FileUriExposedException: file:///storage/emulated/0/TRENDOCEANS.pdf exposed beyond app through Intent.getData()”

-Once the application is ready install it on your device and tests the functionality before that keep the PDF in the specified location of your device.
+Once the application is ready, install it on your device and test the functionality.
+Before that, keep the PDF in the specified location on your device.